Inexpensive Steroids Can Save Lives Of Seriously Ill COVID-19 Patients

 "Essentially overnight, because these findings were so striking, there was this sense among clinicians participating in other clinical trials [that] ... we have to stop our trials."

 So those studies all ended prematurely.
 Researchers from three research groups have now published the findings they had gathered in the journal JAMA.
-One group is from France, one is from Brazil, and the third is an international team that includes University of Pittsburgh's Angus.
+One group is from France, one is from Brazil, and the third is an international team that includes the University of Pittsburgh's Angus.

 Taken together, the publication of these studies "represents an important step forward in the treatment of patients with COVID-19," Drs.
-Hallie Prescott and Todd Rice write in a JAMA editorial.
+Hallie Prescott and Todd Rice wrote in a JAMA editorial.
 The results not only provide further support for the use of dexamethasone, they also back the use of another widely used steroid, hydrocortisone.

 "I think it's good news to have a strong, clear signal on what is a widely available, inexpensive class of therapies," Angus says.
 He also contrasts these studies with a lot of other research on COVID-19.
 Many other studies, such as those involving much-hyped anti-malaria drugs, did not randomize their participants or include a comparison group.
 Such measures — randomized controlled trials — are the gold standard for medical research.